Seized Fireworks Updated Instructions

 Fire Classification For Roof Mounted Solar Photovoltaic Panels/Modules [Systems]

 On April 23, 2014, the California Building Standards Commission filed with the Secretary of State an emergency rulemaking change on behalf of the Office of the State Fire Marshal.
 This emergency rulemaking delayed the effective date for certain fire classification requirements for roof mounted photovoltaic panels/modules [systems] contained in California Code of Regulations (CCR), Title 24, Part 2, known as the 2013 California Building Code (CBC) and Part 2.5, the California Residential Code (CRC).
-Click Here for more information.
+The following Information Bulletins have been developed relating to this action:

 Firefighter Fatality Map Released